wiz0u/WTelegramClient/README.md

 # Non-interactive configuration
 Your next step will probably be to provide a configuration to the client so that the required elements (in bold above) are not prompted through the Console but answered by your program.

-For that you need to write a method that will provide the answer, and pass it on the constructor:
+To do this, you need to write a method that will provide the answers, and pass it on the constructor:
 ```csharp
 static string Config(string what)
 {